 2. Everyone has a right to good mental health.
 The focus of these learning events is in the title (hint: learning) – and the aim is to share learning within local areas as well as between them.
 For the latter, we were lucky enough to have Andy Bell, Deputy Chief Executive of the Centre for Mental Health, join us and squeeze into two sessions all he knew about what works for the prevention of mental health problems and the promotion of good mental health.
 One thing that Andy highlighted was that everyone, regardless of whether they’re currently experiencing a mental health issue or not, has a right to good mental health.
 This might sound obvious, but in a complex landscape with competing priorities this simple truth can help re-emphasise the importance of prevention work.

 4. Voices in the room matter.
-From the national to the local – at the south-east event we were joined by Cllr.
-Andrew Gordon, mental health member champion and Basildon Borough Council councillor.
+From the national to the local – at the south east event we were joined by Andrew Gordon, Basildon councillor and mental health member champion.
 Andrew shared his experience of being a member champion, and the difference it was making to his work and the work going on around him.
 Andrew highlighted that being a member champion automatically gave mental health a voice in the room: as his colleagues knew he was going to ask questions about mental health, they tried to pre-empt him by already factoring it into projects or programmes of work.
 By having mental health automatically on the agenda he’s helping to create a new culture in his council.
 (If you want to hear more from Andrew then you’ll be pleased to know he’s joining us for the upcoming Prevention Concordat webinar on 22 February – information and registration details here.)

 5. It’s not about the data, it’s about having the right questions.
 Good data is great, and you can’t underestimate its value when it comes to proving your point, or keeping track of progress.
 However, it’s what comes before the data collection that really matters: asking the right questions.
 Without that as your firm foundation, data collection for collections sake soon becomes meaningless, and as I’m sure many of you will identify with, burdensome.
 Being clear about what it is that you do and don’t know, and what it is that you want to know, is crucial.